MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 RTMP-In allows organizers to produce their Teams meetings and events directly from an external hardware or software-based encoder using Real-Time Messaging Protocol (RTMP).
 RTMP-In must be turned on for the meeting organizer via a Teams meeting policy.

-Meeting organizers who are enabled for RTMP-In can choose the option in meeting options and can access the RTMP link and key which they can use to start streaming from the encoder.
+Meeting organizers who are enabled for RTMP-In can choose the option in meeting options and can access the RTMP link and key that they can use to start streaming from the encoder.

 For details, see [Manage RTMP-In for Teams meetings](meetings-rtmp-in.md).